Pictured above: Marc Zegans’ client, Maggie Mailer.

 The reason is simple.
 You jumped in without establishing your conditions of consent–what it’s good for you to say yes to, and why; this is something I often explore in my work as an artist coach.
 Knowing that you have real choice and agency when you have the self-respect and confidence to honor your intentions (and that you are more likely to thrive in your career if you know how to say a healthy ‘no’) allows you to discover your power as a working artist, and to use it wisely.

-LAS: I’ve spoken to young artists who’ve insisted that they will pay not for a career; meaning they will not pool resources to rent a space for an exhibit, or will not enter contests with relatively high fees– is this the artist who is waiting for divine intervention to legitimize their work?
+LAS: I’ve spoken to working artists who’ve insisted that they will not pay for their career; meaning they will not pool resources to rent a space for an exhibit, or will not enter contests with high fees– is this the artist who is waiting for divine intervention to legitimize their work?
 Is it better to be proactive, and invest their own capital?

 Marc Zegans: The answer depends on two factors: first, whether the life you envision as a working artist comes from the core of who you are, or is the product of fear; second, whether personal investment is necessary to fulfilling your core vision.
 For example, if your intent is on making work that doesn’t require enormous resources, and you’re not driven by an urgent desire to regularly show, build a reputation and make your livelihood from your art, then you can quite happily grow as an artist without “paying for a career.”
 It’s easy enough to find an outside job that allows time and provides money; allows for art making and for the opportunity to show your work in an unpressured way when opportunities arise.
 Working this way, if it aligns with your highest and best self, can be immensely satisfying.